 1. Determine Your Business Income

 Every business goes through busier and slower periods throughout the year.
-Determining your average monthly income is the first step in creating an efficient small business budget.
+Determining your average monthly income and what your business is worth is the first step in creating an efficient small business budget.
 Add up your gross annual revenue, and divide by twelve (or however many months you have been in business if your fresh enterprise hasn’t celebrated a birthday yet).

 A few tips helpful tips: